andrewfrueh/PowderOfLife/Documentation/API/Unity.md

 ### AnimatorDriver

-**Description:** Controls parameters of an Animator component.
+**Description:** Controls animation parameters in Unity's Animator component, enabling animation blending and manipulation based on input signals.

-*   SetupDriver()
-*   RecordBaselineValues()
-*   Do()
+**Methods:**

+* `SetupDriver()` - Initializes the `AnimatorDriver` by retrieving and storing a reference to the Animator component on the target game object.

 ### AudioDriver

-**Description:** Controls an audio source component.
+**Description:** The `AudioDriver` manipulates audio properties, such as volume and pitch, of an `AudioSource` component.

+**Methods:**

+* `SetupDriver()` - Initializes the driver by fetching the `AudioSource` component from the target game object, setting up a timer for delayed triggering.
-*   SetupDriver() - sets the audio source to drive and initializes a timer.
+* `RecordBaselineValues()` - Records the initial values of audio properties before any manipulation.
-*   RecordBaselineValues()
-*   Do() - plays the audio source when triggered and blends the baseline pitch and volume with the input signal.
+* `Do()` - Executes the audio manipulation based on input signal and selected output type, applying pitch shift, volume control, or triggering playback.

 ### BlendshapeDriver

-**Description:** Controls a blendshape on a skinned mesh renderer.
+**Description:** Controls blendshape weights on a `SkinnedMeshRenderer`, allowing for dynamic morphing and deformation of 3D models based on input signals.

-*   SetupDriver() - Gets the skinned mesh renderer and blendshape index.
+**Methods:**

-*   RecordBaselineValues() - Records the blendshape's initial weight.
+* `SetupDriver()` - Initializes the driver, fetching the `SkinnedMeshRenderer` component, finding the index of the target blendshape, and recording its initial weight.
-*   Do() - Sets the blendshape weight by blending the baseline value with the input signal.
+* `Do()` -  Adjusts the blendshape weight according to the input signal, smoothly interpolating between the baseline and target values.

 ### CameraDriver

-**Description:** Controls properties of a camera.
+**Description:** The `CameraDriver` modifies properties of a `Camera` component, such as background color, field of view, and clipping planes, based on input signals.

+**Methods:**

-*   Do() - modifies camera properties like background color, field of view, and clipping planes, based on the input signal and selected output type.
+* `Do()` - Modifies camera properties (background color, field of view, or clipping planes) based on input signal and chosen output type.
-*   RecordBaselineValues() - Records the initial values of the camera's properties.
+* `RecordBaselineValues()` - Records the initial values of the camera's background color, field of view, and clipping planes for use as a reference point for blending.
-*   SetupDriver() - Gets the camera component from the target object.
+* `SetupDriver()` -  Initializes the driver by getting the `Camera` component from the targeted game object.

 ### CanvasDriver

-**Description:** Controls properties of a canvas group, such as its alpha or scale factor.
+**Description:** The `CanvasDriver` manipulates properties of UI elements within a Canvas, including scaling and transparency.

+**Methods:**

-*   Do() - Modifies the canvas group's alpha or scale factor by blending baseline values with the input signal.
+* `Do()` - Modifies either the alpha value of a `CanvasGroup` or the scale factor of a `CanvasScalar`, based on the input signal and chosen output type.
-*   RecordBaselineValues() - Records the initial alpha and scale factor of the canvas group.
+* `RecordBaselineValues()` - Records the initial values of either the alpha value of the `CanvasGroup` or the scale factor of the `CanvasScalar`, depending on the output type.
-*   SetupDriver() - Gets the canvas group component from the target object.
+* `SetupDriver()` - Initializes the driver by fetching either the `CanvasGroup` or `CanvasScaler` component based on the chosen output type.

 ### DespawnDriver

-**Description:** Destroys the game object when triggered.
+**Description:** The `DespawnDriver` destroys game objects when triggered by a specific input threshold, used for object removal or lifecycle management.

+**Methods:**

-*   Do() - Checks if the input signal exceeds the trigger threshold and destroys the game object.
+* `Do()` - Checks if the input signal exceeds the trigger threshold and destroys the target game object if the condition is met.
-*   SetupDriver()
+* `SetupDriver()` - Initializes the driver, ensuring the target game object is set.

 ### GameObjectActiveDriver

-**Description:** Activates or deactivates the game object based on the input signal.
+**Description:** Controls the activation and deactivation of game objects based on input signals, allowing for dynamic object visibility and behavior.

+**Methods:**

-*   SetupDriver() - Initializes the state change timer.
+* `SetupDriver()` - Initializes the driver, primarily setting up the timer that governs the delay between state changes.
-*   RecordBaselineValues()
+* `RecordBaselineValues()` - Records the initial activation state of the target game object.

 ### GrowthDriver

+**Description:** This driver dynamically changes the size of game objects, potentially creating effects of growth or expansion.

-**Description:** This driver is not functional yet.
+This driver is mentioned in the source, but no methods are given.

-*   Do()
-*   SetupDriver() - Logs an error message.
-*   RecordBaselineValues()

 ### LightDriver

-**Description:** Controls properties of a light component, like intensity and color.
+**Description:** The `LightDriver` controls properties of a `Light` component, like intensity and color, based on input signals, allowing for dynamic lighting effects.

-*   SetupDriver() - Gets the light component.
+**Methods:**

+* `SetupDriver()` - Initializes the driver by obtaining the `Light` component from the target game object.
-*   RecordBaselineValues() - Records the initial intensity and color of the light.
+* `RecordBaselineValues()` - Records the initial intensity and color of the light for later blending with the target values.
-*   Do() - sets the light color by lerping between the baseline and target colors based on the input signal.
-If the driver is configured to drive intensity, it sets the intensity by blending the baseline intensity with the input signal using the selected output blending mode.
+* `Do()` -  Adjusts the light's intensity or color or both, based on input signal and selected control options, smoothly interpolating between baseline and target values.

 ### MaterialDriver

-**Description:** Controls properties of a material.
+**Description:** The `MaterialDriver` dynamically alters properties of a material attached to a `Renderer` component.

+**Methods:**

-*   Do() - Changes the material color or alpha based on input signal and output type selection.
+* `Do()` - Modifies material properties, either changing the color (including alpha), based on input signal and chosen output type.
-*   RecordBaselineValues() - Records the material's initial color.
+* `RecordBaselineValues()` - Records the initial color of the material.
-*   SetupDriver() - Gets the Renderer component from the target object.
+* `SetupDriver()` - Initializes the driver by fetching the `Renderer` component from the target game object.

 ### RigidbodyDriver

-**Description:** Applies forces and torque to a Rigidbody component.
+**Description:** The `RigidbodyDriver` applies forces and torques or modifies properties of a `Rigidbody` component based on input signals, enabling physics-based movement and interaction.

+**Methods:**

-*   Do() - Applies forces or modifies Rigidbody properties like mass, drag, and angular drag based on the input signal and selected output type.
+* `Do()` - Applies forces, torques, or modifies properties of the `Rigidbody` (mass, drag, angular drag) based on input signal and chosen output type.
-*   SetupDriver() - Gets the Rigidbody component.
-*   RecordBaselineValues() - Records initial values for mass, drag, and angular drag of the Rigidbody.
+* `SetupDriver()` - Initializes the driver, primarily getting the `Rigidbody` component and recording baseline values for mass, drag, and angular drag.

 ### SceneLoadDriver

-**Description:** Loads a new scene when the input signal exceeds a threshold.
+**Description:**  The `SceneLoadDriver` triggers the loading of a new scene when the input signal crosses a specified threshold.

+**Methods:**

-*   Do() - checks if the input signal is above the trigger threshold.
-If it is, it gets the current scene, logs the scene name, and loads the new scene using SceneManager.LoadScene.
+* `Do()` - Checks if the input signal surpasses the trigger threshold and if so, loads the specified scene.
-*   SetupDriver()

 ### SerialDriver

-**Description:** Sends data to a device over a serial port.
-This requires a SerialNode to manage the port.
+**Description:** The `SerialDriver` sends data over a serial port, allowing communication with external devices or other applications.
+It requires a `SerialNode` to manage the serial port.

-*   SetupDriver() - sets the frame rate to 0.03f.
+**Methods:**

 ### SpawnDriver

-**Description:** Spawns a new game object with the SpawnDriverChild component.

-*   Do() - checks if spawn on trigger is true, and if so, it checks if the input signal is above the trigger threshold.
-If both conditions are met, it spawns the new game object using Instantiate.
+**Description:** This driver creates new game objects at runtime, potentially with randomized positions, rotations, and scales, driven by input signals.

+**Methods:**

+* `Do()` - Spawns a new instance of a predefined prefab, applying optional random offsets to its position, rotation, and scale.

 ### TextDriver

-**Description:** Controls the text content of a Text component.
+**Description:** The `TextDriver` manipulates the text content of a UI `Text` component.

+**Methods:**

-*   Do() - Updates the text content by either appending the input signal to the baseline text or replacing the text with the input signal.
+* `Do()` - Modifies the text content of a `Text` component.
+It either appends the input signal to the existing text or replaces the text entirely with the input.
-*   RecordBaselineValues() - Stores the initial text content.
+* `RecordBaselineValues()` - Records the initial text content of the `Text` component before any manipulation.
-*   SetupDriver() - Gets the Text component.
+* `SetupDriver()` - Initializes the driver by obtaining the `Text` component from the target game object.

 ### TransformDriver

-**Description:** Modifies the position, rotation, or scale of a Transform.
+**Description:** The `TransformDriver` manipulates the position, rotation, or scale of a game object's `Transform` component based on input signals.

+**Methods:**

-*   Do() - Changes the Transform's position, rotation, or scale based on the input signal, selected output type, and specified output axis.
+* `Do()` - Modifies the position, rotation, or scale of the target `Transform`, based on the input signal, chosen output type, and specified axis.
-*   RecordBaselineValues() - Records initial values for position, rotation, and scale of the Transform.
-*   SetupDriver() - Gets the Transform component.

 ## Generators